-Cohousing is where a group of people get together and decide they want to design a housing development for themselves.
+Cohousing is where a group of people get together to design a housing development for themselves.
 Cohousing includes shared spaces and shared responsibilities.
 It began in Denmark in the 1970s.

 - Socially supportive